vaibhavsagar/website/drafts/moving-towards-dialogue.md

 We haven't learned anything new about the types, but we can make progress another way.
-The only sensible thing to put on the right hand side when given an empty list is another empty list, and when given an element and a list the most reasonable thing to do is to operate on each of them and put them together into a new list:
+The only sensible thing to put on the right hand side when given an empty list is another empty list, and after splitting a list apart the most reasonable thing to do is to combine two other things into a new list:

 ```haskell
 import Prelude hiding (map)